Principles of the SouthPole-sium

 SouthPole-sium Registration.
 From 5pm or so onward.

-Opening reception of the SouthPole-sium in the Gjøa Building.
-Probably at 6:30 or 7pm.
+Opening reception of the SouthPole-sium in the Gjøa Building at 7pm.

 Noon.
 Book launches starting with Brad Borkan and David Hirzel.